kiforks/frontsoulend/.github/PULL_REQUEST_TEMPLATE.md

 ## Additional Notes

 Any additional information or context about the changes made in this merge request.
-E.g. refactored someone’s code (optional)
+E.g. refactored someone’s code (optional).